 Located in the second-largest city in Illinois just 40 miles from downtown Chicago, the Aurora main campus offers more than 40 undergraduate majors and extensive graduate offerings.
 The campus includes six residence halls, athletics facilities and Phillips Library.

-Opening in July 2014.
 Located approximately five miles from the Aurora campus at 2245 Sequoia Drive, near the interchange of I-88 and Orchard Road, the Orchard Center offers additional classroom space and offices for students enrolled in main campus programs.
 The Center for Adult and Graduate Studies is also housed at the Orchard Center.

 George Williams College campus